 This is called "au jus" rather than gravy.
 The nice thing about gravy is that you don't need as much thickener as some other sauces, since a certain amount of gelatin-like substances are in the drippings.
 Just boil the sauce down until it is the thickness you want.

 Consider whether you really care about the carbs in flour.

 One tablespoon of flour will thicken a cup of gravy, and adds 6 grams of carbohydrate.
 So ¼ cup of gravy thickened with flour has about 1½ grams of carbohydrate.
 This just might not make that much of a difference when you come right down to it.

 But there are alternatives:

-- Vegetable Gums - Xanthan gum, guar gum, and proprietary products made from them, such as ThickenThin not/Starch, are thickeners with no carbs (and they contribute fiber).
+Vegetable Gums - Xanthan gum, guar gum, and proprietary products made from them, such as Dixie Diner's "Thick it Up", are thickeners with no carbs (and they contribute fiber).
 You have to use the plain xanthan or guar gums with care because you can easily go too far and get a sort of slimy mess.
 If you sprinkle it slowly and stop at the right time, however, gums can be effective.
-ThickenThin is less tricky, in my experience.
-These products can also produce a somewhat "slick" texture that bothers some people more than others.